 Badger 5 uses 3-bolt assembly while L-2600 uses EZ assembly

 A mounting assembly is what connects the garbage disposal with the sink, and keeps it fixed.
 There are two types of mounting assemblies; 3-bolt and EZ.
 A 3-bolt assembly is made of stainless steel, and it is more durable and stable.
-EZ mount is made of high quality plastic.
-Between these two garbage disposals, L2600 uses EZ mount whereas Badger 5 uses 3-bolt technology.
+EZ mount is made of high-quality plastic.
+Between these two garbage disposals, L2600 uses an EZ mount whereas Badger 5 uses 3-bolt technology.

 To know more about the differences between 3-bolt and EZ mounting types refer this article.

 Badger 5, just like all other InSinkErator garbage disposals, uses a DuraDrive induction motor that runs at 1725 RPM.
 On the other hand, Waste King L-2600 uses a permanent magnet motor that runs at 2600 RPM.
 It is normal to assume that a high-speed motor provides better grinding as it does more cuts per minute, and that is true.
 The L2600 garbage disposal clearly has an upper hand when it comes to performance.